ArnoChenFx/Houdini-OpenCL-lib/README.md

 ### void mMul(matrix &a,matrix b,matrix c)

 {
-    //matrix b,c multiply and apply the result to a
+    multiply matrix b,c and apply the result to matrix a }
-}